arob98/arob98.github.io/_pages/about.md

 ### Do you have a personal life?
 Yes, I'm married and have two children.
 Because we like to eat, I make foods from around the world as a way to explore different cultures and practices.

-I am also an enthusiastic endurance runner and aspiring long-distance swimmer.
+I am also an enthusiastic endurance runner, yogi, and aspiring long-distance swimmer.

 ![](/images/me.jpg)